The Robeson Creek Greenway Project

 Is the greenway accessible?
 Yes!
 It's paved and relatively flat.
 There is one small, wooden bridge.

-Is there a public restroom?
+Is there a public restroom at the greenway?
 Unfortunately, no.

 In addition to the audio piece, I've also created a visual artwork, in which I translated bird data about the Robeson Creek Greenway, circa 2016–2026, in a 2D collage of 739 bird observations.
 This was inspired by the fact that nearly half of all audio art participants mentioned birds in their responses.